djhanggi/chome/README.md

   - Use virtual temperature to offset to mimic cycling
   - Set mode
 - Notify on shutdown
+- Standardize ordering of keys in HASS

 ### Miscellaneous

 - Set up Portainer and monitoring/status
+- Set up monitoring/status webpage
 - Move WiFi names to secrets
-- Standardize ordering of keys
+- Standardize ordering of keys via script
 - Document setup for custom components and UI-managed items
 - Migrate Cornell Drive/Mail/Calendar
 - Use Proton Mail or self-hosted mail/calendar